Shalini-Shukla/github-upload/Sentiment-Analysis/README.md

 ```

-Commands for M1 Mac, the commands are as follows -
+## For M1 Mac, the commands are as follows -

 ```
 docker buildx build --platform linux/amd64 -t shalinishukla123/sentiment-analysis-frontend:latest .